top of page

 What does a tech editor do?

-WHAT THEY DO
+WHAT WE DO

-All tech editors have a list of things they go through in every pattern.
-Most editors, like myself, go over patterns in two passes to make sure they don't miss anything.
-The first pass looks at the crucial technical things that make your pattern work, like the stitch counts, row counts, repeats, if measurements are accurate and correct, and so on.
-The second pass looks over consistency in your punctuation and style, checking grammar and punctuation, and ensuring the instructions are in logical order.
-Maybe you didn't realize you used two different fonts in one sentence, or that you accidentally used 'row' when it should be 'round.'
+Each tech editor provides a variety of services, but the most important thing they offer is, well, tech editing they first look at the crucial technical things that make your pattern work, like the stitch counts, row counts, repeats, if measurements are accurate and correct, and so on.
+Then they take another look over the consistency in your style and phrasing, checking grammar and punctuation, and ensuring the instructions are in logical order.

 What patterns should be tech edited?
 Well, all of them really.
 Even the "simple" patterns should be looked at, to ensure your style is consistent with your other patterns and to verify you didn't miss any silly, obvious mistakes.
 It does happen!